The Texas Chain Saw Massacre (2023 video game)

 The Texas Chain Saw Massacre is a 2023 asymmetrical survival horror game originally developed by Sumo Nottingham and published by Gun Interactive.
 It is based on the 1974 film of the same name.

-The game's main mode features four victims attempting to escape the family of cannibals before they catch and kill them.
+The game's main mode features four victims attempting to escape a family of cannibals before they catch and kill them.
 The game's cast stars Kane Hodder as Leatherface (who also played the character as a stunt double in 1990's Leatherface: The Texas Chainsaw Massacre III) and Edwin Neal as the voice of the Hitchhiker (reprising the role from the original film).

 The Texas Chain Saw Massacre was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on August 18, 2023, also releasing on Xbox Game Pass on the same day.
 The game received generally positive reviews upon release, with praise directed to its faithfulness to the 1974 film and its unique four versus three gameplay, though criticism towards its matchmaking and technical issues, as well controversy surrounding the pricing of its purchasable downloadable content.
 In 2025, it was announced that the game would not receive any further updates or support.

 Plot

-The main mode of the game take place in April 1973, five months before the event of the 1974 film.
-The plot revolves around Ana Flores and her college friends, who go searching for her missing sister, Maria, near the fictional town of Newt, Texas.
-The group is ultimately captured by the Slaughter family, a group of cannibal maniacs.
+The main mode of the game takes place in April 1973, five months before the events of the 1974 film.
+The plot revolves around Ana Flores and her college friends who go searching for her missing sister, Maria, near the fictional town of Newt, Texas.
+The group is ultimately captured by the Sawyer family, a group of cannibalistic maniacs.

-The Rush Week mode takes place in 1978, after the event of the main mode.
+The Rush Week mode takes place in 1978, five years after the events of the main mode and the film.
 The plot revolves around Johnny who enters a sorority house in Granger Hill, Texas, with the intention of killing the girls living in it.
 The plot of this mode is also considered canon and was validated by Kim Henkel.